Amakran2003/ChatGPTGuideLine/README.md

 ## Educational Context

-This website was developed as part of the Technical Writing English Class under the guidance of:
+This project is an extended web version of the original GitBook documentation of the Technical Writing English Class under the guidance of:

 **Professor:**
 Mary Suzanne GLESPEN

-The project combines technical writing principles with web development skills, demonstrating the practical application of both disciplines in a real-world context.
+It serves both as an educational resource for understanding ChatGPT and a practical exercise in modern web development.

 ## Features